kokhans/qrfy-sdk-dotnet/README.md

 ```

 - `ApiKey` - API key required for authentication with the QRfy service.
 Replace "YOUR_API_KEY_HERE" with your actual API key.
 - `IsDebugMode` - Flag that indicates whether the SDK should operate in debug mode.
 You can set it to true or false as needed.
-When IsDebugMode is enabled, the QrfyConsoleLoggingDelegatingHandler will log HTTP request and response messages to the console, you can provide the following description:
+When `IsDebugMode` is enabled, the `QrfyConsoleLoggingDelegatingHandler` will log HTTP request and response messages to the console.

 ## Registration